Venezuela opposition may move funds in small amounts to avoid creditors -sources

 The sources did not provide details about other strategies but said the process of moving money would "take time".

+The money that could feed the fund "is in different jurisdictions with distinct technical and judicial problems that need to be dealt with individually to be able to protect the resources," Gerardo Blyde, the head of the opposition's negotiating team, said on Friday.

+Moving ahead with unfreezing the assets is the responsibility of both sides, he added, and the resources were never going to be transferred immediately to the proposed fund.

-The U.S. State Department did not immediately respond to a request for comment on the potential strategies for moving funds, but a spokesman said it urged Maduro to follow through on holding negotiations while the fund is being put together.
+The U.S. State Department did not immediately respond to a request for comment on potential strategies for moving funds.
+A spokesman said it urged Maduro to follow through on holding negotiations while the fund is being put together.

-"Of course the fund will have obstacles," opposition negotiator Tomas Guanipa told journalists on Thursday.

-Guanipa confirmed the opposition met this week with U.S. officials about the fund but would not be drawn on details.

-"The delegation has not stopped working on this, so the technical details can be resolved," he said.

-The United Nations has expressed full support for the potential fund, saying it could support millions of vulnerable Venezuelans, but has not provided details on how it could be administered.
+The United Nations has expressed support for the potential fund, saying it could help millions of vulnerable Venezuelans, but has not provided details on how it could be administered.

 "The UN continues to engage with the parties with a view to finding a solution," spokesman Stephane Dujarric said last week.

-(Reporting by Vivian Sequera and Mayela Armas in Caracas, additional reporting by Matt Spetalnick in Washington, Marianna Parraga in Houston and Michelle Nichols in New York Writing by Julia Symmes Cobb Editing by Rosalba O'Brien)
+(Reporting by Vivian Sequera and Mayela Armas in Caracas, additional reporting by Matt Spetalnick in Washington, Marianna Parraga in Houston and Michelle Nichols in New York Writing by Julia Symmes Cobb Editing by Rosalba O'Brien and David Gregorio)

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187;))